English

 • Literary Genres and Composition

-Freshman English is a two semester course which stresses the use of the English language through composition and discussion.
+First-year English is a two-semester course that stresses the use of the English language through composition and discussion.
 The course introduces students to various literary genres, with an emphasis on world literature.
 The course also includes vocabulary development, grammar, and related language skills.

 • Honors Literary Genres and Composition

-Pre-requisite: Department approval based on entrance exam and text scores.
+Prerequisite: Department approval based on entrance exam and test scores.

 • American Literature and Composition

-Sophomore English is a two-semester course which presents an intensified study of the principles of writing including vocabulary, grammar, usage and organization.
-The course includes a chronological survey of major works of American Literature, along with reading and analytical skills.
-Second semester includes a short research paper project done in conjunction with the history department.
+Sophomore English is a two-semester course which presents an intensified study of the principles of writing including vocabulary, grammar, usage, and organization.
+The course includes a survey of major works of American Literature, along with reading and analytical skills.
+Second semester includes a research paper project done in conjunction with the History department.

 • Honors American Literature and Composition

-Honors American Literature and Composition is a two-semester, sophomore course which presents an intensified study of the principles of writing including vocabulary, grammar, usage and organization.
-The course includes a chronological survey of major works of American Literature, along with reading and analytical skills.
-Second semester includes a short research paper project done in conjunction with the history department.
-In addition to the work of the college prep course, the Honors classes analyzes more historical selections throughout the year, reads two additional novels, and generally moves at a swifter pace.
+Honors American Literature and Composition is a two-semester sophomore course which presents an intensified study of the principles of writing including vocabulary, grammar, usage, and organization.
+The course includes a survey of major works of American literature, along with reading and analytical skills.
+Second semester includes a research paper project done in conjunction with the history department.
+In addition to the work of the college prep course, the Honors class analyzes additional selections throughout the year, expects a higher level of discussion and generally moves at a swifter pace.
 Students should anticipate 45 minutes of homework each night.

 • British Literature and Advanced Composition

 Junior English focuses on a survey of British Literature and advanced composition skills.
-The goal of the course is to improve students' analytical thinking and use of evidence.
-The writing proceeds through various techniques of organizing the medium length essay and culminates in a second semester research paper done in conjunction with the history department.
+The goal of the course is to improve students' analytical thinking and careful reading and use of evidence.
+The writing proceeds through various rhetorical modes of essays, including a research paper done in conjunction with the History department.

 • Drama and the Modern World

-The course will focus on 20th century and contemporary interpretations of theatre from Ibsen to more contemporary authors.
-We will look at plays both as text and as a medium for performance.
-Classes will include a focus on staging and specific dramatic components.
-It will also be the goal of this course to analyze theatrical content and structure in sophisticated written essays.
+The course focuses on 20th century and contemporary interpretations of theatre from Ibsen to more contemporary authors and examines plays both as text and as a medium for performance.
+Classes will include a focus on staging and specific dramatic components and prioritizes student-led discussions.
+Students will analyze theatrical content and structure in sophisticated written essays.
+Senior writing assignments develop skills in personal reflection, literary analysis, and research.
+All spring senior elective courses will include a literature-based research paper.

 • Short Fiction